 Instead of a multiple-choice exam, performance-based certifications test us on practical skills, that somewhat relate to what we might be doing on a day-to-day basis.
 CKA and CKAD in particular test on skills related to deploying applications, troubleshooting, cluster upgrades and backups, and much more.
-The exams are of intermediate level, and while they're not complex, the time component requires that a good level of proficiency, both in terms of operational knowledge as well as problem identification, is achieved.
+The exams are of an intermediate level, and while they’re not complex, the time component requires that a good level of proficiency, both in terms of operational knowledge as well as problem identification, is achieved.
 This level of proficiency translates well into professional life since most of the problems tested in these certifications are plausible real-life scenarios.
 The decision of what/how to do when facing certain issues will most definitely be facilitated by the skills that had to be improved to pass these certifications.

-Deeper appreciation for the Kubernetes documentation
+A deeper appreciation for the Kubernetes documentation

 It’s undeniable that good documentation is paramount to any successful project.
 Documentation like stripe docs is amazing in both contents, visual presentation, and navigation.
 The Kubernetes Documentation is up there regarding content and navigation.
 While some might argue that it could be improved visually, the quality of the content is very good.
 It’s easily searchable, it’s full of practical examples, practical labs, well written, and anyone can contribute to it.

-We're allowed to use the Kubernetes Documentation during the exam.
+We’re allowed to use the Kubernetes Documentation during the exam.
 But since time is a constraint, while studying we need to get personal with the documentation, know its ins and outs, essentially where and how to find information.
 During this process, we gain a deeper appreciation for it.
-In fact, after getting the certification, we get so good at navigating the Kubernetes Documentation that we using it a lot more instead of looking elsewhere.
+In fact, after getting the certification, we get so good at navigating the Kubernetes Documentation that we use it a lot more instead of looking elsewhere.